 Myocardial Oxygen Extraction

 Compared to most organs of the body (see table below), the oxygen extraction of the heart is relatively high.
-The oxygen extraction of the heart is typically 10-12 vol % (ml O2/100 ml blood).
+The oxygen extraction of the heart is typically 10-12 vol% (mL O2/100 ml blood).

 |skeletal muscle (resting)||2-5|

 Theoretically, the maximal amount of oxygen that can be extracted is 20 vol %.
 In reality, however, the maximal oxygen extraction is around 15-16 vol % because of the kinetics of oxygen dissociation from hemoglobin.
 Therefore, the heart is extracting one-half to two-thirds of the physiologically available oxygen under normal operating conditions.
 Because of this, the heart must tightly couple oxygen supply and demand in order to ensure adequate tissue oxygenation.
 In the absence of coronary artery disease (CAD), coronary blood flow increases almost proportionately to increases in myocardial oxygen consumption (MVO2) thereby preventing tissue hypoxia and functional impairment.
-Local regulation of blood flow is responsible for adjusting coronary blood flow to the metabolic demands of the contracting myocardium.
+Local regulation of blood flow adjusts coronary blood flow to the metabolic demands of the contracting myocardium.